-Responding to yesterday’s Autumn Statement, the chief executive of the British Retail Consortium Helen Dickinson OBE said: “This was a statement of stocking fillers rather than expensive presents.
+Responding to yesterday?s Autumn Statement, the chief executive of the BRC Helen Dickinson OBE said: ?This was a statement of stocking fillers rather than expensive presents.
 With a post-Brexit slow down forecast to make a big hole in public finances, there was little room for the chancellor to pull out any real crackers.
 The key takeaway from this statement is that whilst Brexit has not heralded the economic decline some feared, the OBR is expecting a significant dent in UK GDP and hence in consumer spending also.

 On infrastructure spending

 The transition of retail to higher productivity will require significant investment.
 That?s why the BRC supports today?s decision to prioritise local infrastructure initiatives, as well large scale projects.
 There is an opportunity for the new National Productivity Investment Fund to make a difference here.
 Details of its funding structure will be keenly awaited.